utkarsh009/heliota/README.md

 - [x] Allow the user to use the same wallet file with different configurations.
 - [x] Use the seed to protect the wallet, everytime someone wants to open it.
 - [x] Allow the user to create new wallet from GUI.
-- [x] Encrypt the seed in config file that was stored as plain text.
+- [x] Encrypt the seed in config file, that was stored as plain text, and store it elsewhere.
+- [x] Encrypt all the database and config files, which are decrypted only when you use the wallet.
 - [ ] Automatically update balance at each startup, if enough users demand for it.
 - [ ] Integrate `iotaproxy` for doing PoW locally, or at least, create a wiki for how to use it in conjunction with this wallet.
 - [x] Create a wiki section for how to set up `zenity` in macOS, after which, this should be usable on that too.